 - The following six streams of specialization will be offered depending upon the availability of faculty:

 - World History

-- During the eighth and the final semester, a student will undertake an Undergraduate Thesis of 9 credits under supervision of a faculty member.
+- During the eighth and the final semester, a student may opt. for an Undergraduate Thesis of 9 credits under supervision of a faculty member.